MicrosoftDocs/Viva/Viva/learning/sfsf-enable-browser-optimized-playback.md

 Viva Learning and SAP SuccessFactors integration allows a browser optimized experience.

-With this enhancement, learners can experience SuccessFactors content that are **online** and **instructor-led with online** within the SuccessFactors player.
+With this enhancement, learners can experience SuccessFactors content that is **online** and **instructor-led with online** within the SuccessFactors player.
 This opens SuccessFactors content in a browser tab without headers, footers, or navigation links.

 > [!NOTE]
 > Viva Learning launches the SuccessFactors content player in the browser.
 The content player is owned by SAP SuccessFactors.